How to find WordPress Vulnerabilities?

 WordPress is an open source platform that has become one of the most common targets for hackers.
 To protect your website, you need to implement security measures to thwart any attempts by malicious entities.
 Fortunately, there are tools available in the market for finding WordPress vulnerabilities.

 The popularity of WordPress as a website framework has made it a favorite target for hackers and malware.
 While the folks at WordPress continue to release security updates, the platform isn’t entirely foolproof.
-Here are some of the possible vulnerabilities of WordPress websites:
+Here at Templatetoaster WordPress website builder, i will showcases some of the possible vulnerabilities of WordPress websites:

 1. SQL Injection